prince673/Port_Scannner/README.md

 # Network Scanner and Directory Traversal Checker

 This project consists of a Python script that scans the network for active devices and checks for directory traversal vulnerabilities in a given URL.
+This README file provides a brief overview of the project, lists the requirements, setup instructions, and usage information.
+It also includes a section for contribution and license information.

+Make sure to replace the placeholders ('192.168.31.73', '192.168.152.134', and 'http://192.168.152.132/phpMyAdmin/') with the actual values you want to scan and test.

+Remember to install the required libraries mentioned in the setup section before running the code

 ## Requirements
 - Python 3.x